 To resolve this issue, OSS provides an authorized third-party upload function.
 This means each client can directly upload files to the OSS, bypassing the need for a server.
 This reduces the cost for application servers and takes full advantage of the OSS’s ability to process massive data volumes.

-Currently, there are two methods in which to grant upload permissions: URL signature and STS.
+Currently, two methods are provided to grant upload permissions: URL signature and STS.

 The URL signature method adds an OSS AccessKeyID and Signature fields to the request URL, allowing users to directly use this URL for an upload.
-Each URL signature has an expiration time to ensure security.
-For details, refer to Add a signature to the URL.
+Each URL signature has an expiration time to guarantee security.
+For more information, see Add a signature to the URL.

 Temporary access credentials are granted through the Alibaba Cloud Security Token Service and provide users with access authorization.

-For information on the implementation of temporary access credentials, refer to STS Java SDK.
+For information on the implementation of temporary access credentials, see STS Java SDK.